As one of Mexico’s top vacation destinations, you may be wondering “is Playa del Carmen safe”?

 Is Playa del Carmen Safe Right Now?

-It’s important to keep in mind that since the area is fueled by tourism and there are far fewer travelers due to coronavirus, a lot of locals are out of work.
-This has led to a rise in street crime and petty theft, with purse snatchings and pickpocketing becoming more likely as people try to get by.
+It’s important to keep in mind that the area is fueled by tourism and during the pandemic, a lot of locals were out of work.

 If petty crime is something you’re concerned about, it’s a good idea to stay at one of the many resorts.
 Resorts often have top-notch security and so many amenities that it’s unlikely you’ll be spending too much time away from the property.